CSC3100/Swing/README.md

 <br>

 ## Layered Pane
-Creates a LayeredPane container with four layers showing a background, two animated clouds and a calculator, each in its own panel.
-A drafted class diagram of the current release is shown also.
+This example constructs a LayeredPane container comprising four distinct layers: a background, two animated clouds, and a calculator, each housed within its own panel.
+The graphical user interface (GUI) is depicted below, along with a draft of the class diagram for the current release.

 <p align="center">
 <IMG SRC="https://github.com/CSC3100/GUI/assets/3814755/a2eb8359-13d0-4a58-a0ee-75225fff4f22" WIDTH=600>